 Study 05: God’s Name

 God has a name.

 Did you know that God has a name other than “God”, “Lord”, “Father”, “Almighty”, or “I Am”?
-Jesus Christ declared God’s name to his disciples.
-“And I have declared unto them thy name, and will declare it: that the love wherewith thou hast loved me may be in them, and I in them” (John 17:26).
+Jesus Christ declared His Father’s, Almighty God’s name to his disciples.
+He said, “And I have declared unto them Thy name, and will declare it: that the love wherewith thou hast loved me may be in them, and I in them.”
+(John 17:26).

-God’s name frequently occurs in the Bible.
-The original Hebrew letters, יהוה, form a Tetragrammaton appearing about 5,410 times, according to the Jewish Encyclopedia.
+God’s name frequently occurs in the Bible as YHWH.
+The original Hebrew letters, יהוה, form a Tetragrammaton that appears approximately 5,410 times according to the Jewish Encyclopedia.
 The exact pronunciation of the Tetragrammaton has been debated by scholars.
-The actual sounding of YHWH might have been lost after the Jewish people stopped saying God’s name out loud because of superstition associated with the commandment given to Moses and recorded in Exodus 20:7, “Thou shalt not take the name of the LORD (YHWH/יהוה) thy God in vain”.
+The actual sounding of YHWH might have been lost after the Jewish people stopped saying God’s name out loud because of their superstition associated with the commandment given to Moses, which is recorded in Exodus 20:7, “Thou shalt not take the name of the LORD (YHWH/יהוה) thy God in vain”.

 Why then is the true name of God so important to know?
-Joel 2:32 explains that “all who call upon the name of the LORD will be saved”.
-Jesus Christ, when explaining to his disciples how to pray, begins the prayer by saying, “Our Father which art in heaven, hallowed be thy name” (Matthew 6:9 KJV).
-If God’s name were, “Father”, “Lord”, “Almighty”, or “I Am”, why would Jesus Christ ask for those titles to be ‘hallowed’?
-He doesn’t.
-He asks for the name of God to be honored.
+Joel 2:32 explains that “All who call upon the name of the LORD will be saved”.
+Jesus Christ, when explaining to his disciples how to pray, begins the prayer by saying, “Our Father which art in heaven, hallowed be Thy name” (Matthew 6:9 KJV).
+God’s name is not “Father”, “Lord”, “Almighty”, or “I Am”, and Jesus Christ did not ask for those titles to be “hallowed”.
+He asks for God’s name to be honored.

+Study 05: God’s Name